parry-drew/MTA_Extract/README.md

 3. When the script is done you will have new zip files of these datasets in the directory where the mta_features.py is stored.

 ## Notes
-* Some datasets the MTA provide will be incomplete.
+* Some datasets the MTA provide will be incomplete or missing connections.
+Use at your own risk.